ongzhili/Study-Notes/CS4226 Internet Architecture/02 - Queueing.md

 - Poisson is a good model because:
     - Memoryless property: Starting time doesn't matter
     - Merging 2 Poisson processes with $\lambda_1$ $\lambda_2$ creates a new poisson process with $\lambda = \lambda_1 + \lambda_2$
+        - Important property as that means a merged distribution is still memoryless

 Exponential vs Poisson